Got a teen and need help with how to keep teenagers busy during summer? These 50 summer activities for teens should do the trick.

 Is it just me…or do cake pops just bring everyone some joy?

-Take the time to master baking and decorating these little guys (they’re actually not as difficult as you may think).
+Your teen can take the time to master baking and decorating these little guys (they’re actually not as difficult as you may think).

 Start an At-Home Yoga Practice